leslylopez43/assiggment_Flask/README.md

 | <img src="static/img/Screenshot 2023-08-11 at 11.41.57.png" width="800"> |

 Conclusion
-!Flask project is now deployed on Render.
+Flask project is now deployed on Render.
 This guide provided a simple path to get your application online.

 ## Contributing We encourage contributions!
 Feel free to raise an issue or send a pull request if you discover any problems or have ideas for improvement.